mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: Please expand on the user acquisition strategy.
+### Please expand on the user acquisition strategy.
 How do users discover and adopt the product within WhatsApp, and what marketing channels will be used?
 Do you have X?

 **User Acquisition Strategy:**